|Using Spatial Data with SAS/GIS Software|

 These maximum and minimum coordinates are evaluated when the coverage is created.
-The GIS procedure's COVERAGE CREATE statement reads the matching chains and determines the extents from the chains, the XMIN, YMIN, XMAX, and YMAX variables.
-If you make changes to the chains, nodes, and details data sets that affect the coverage extents, use the COVERAGE UPDATE statement to update the bounding extent values.
+The GIS procedure's COVERAGE CREATE statement reads the matching chains and determines the extents from the chains' XMIN, YMIN, XMAX, and YMAX variables.
+If you make changes to the chains, nodes, and details data sets that affect the coverage extents, you should use the COVERAGE UPDATE statement to update the bounding extent values.

 Multiple coverage entries can refer to the same spatial entry to create different subsets of the spatial data for different maps.
 For example, you could define a series of coverages to subset a county into multiple sales regions according to the block groups that are contained in each of the regions.
-The spatial data for the entire county would still be in a single spatial database that is represented by the chains, nodes, and details data sets and by the controlling spatial entry.
+The county would still be in a single spatial database that is represented by the chains, nodes, and details data sets and the controlling spatial entry.

 Coverage entries are created and modified by using the COVERAGE statement in the GIS procedure.
 You can view a formatted report of the contents of a coverage entry by submitting a COVERAGE CONTENTS statement in the GIS procedure.
 (The contents report for a coverage entry also includes all the contents information for the root spatial entry as well.)

 See COVERAGE Statement

 for more information about using the GIS procedure to create, modify, or view

 A layer entry is a SAS catalog entry of type GISLAYER that defines the set of features that compose a layer in the map.
 A layer entry contains the following elements: